alidasdan/best-rational-approximation/README.md

 ```

 Suppose F1, F2, and F3 are three consecutive Fibonnacci numbers such that F2 is less than
-or equal to L. Then, the observation (probably very well known) is that the best rational
+or equal to L. Then, the observation (well known [8]) is that the best rational
 approximation to G whose denominator is at most L is equal to F3 / F2 and the one for C
 is equal to F1 / F2.
 For example,